Bill Stein: St. Louis Cardinals

-To start the 1972 season, Stein was a member of the Triple-A Tulsa Oilers.
-With Tulsa that year, he batted .278 with 100 hits, 26 doubles, four triples, five home runs, and 36 RBIs in 103 games played.
-Stein was a September call-up for the St. Louis cardinals that year.
-He made his debut in Major League Baseball (MLB) on September 6, 1972, against the Philadelphia Phillies.
-He got his first hit in that game, which was a home run in the ninth inning.
+To start the 1972 season, Stein was a member of Triple-A Tulsa.
+With the Oilers that year, he batted .278 with 100 hits, 26 doubles, four triples, five home runs, and 36 RBIs in 103 games played.
+Stein was a September call-up for the Cardinals that year.
+He made his debut in Major League Baseball (MLB) on September 6 against the Philadelphia Phillies.
+He got his first hit in that game, a home run in the ninth inning.
 He played 14 games in the majors that year, batting .314 with two runs scored, 11 hits, one triple, two home runs, and three RBIs.
 Defensively in the majors, he was positioned at third base, left field, and right field.

 During spring training in 1973, the Sarasota Herald-Tribune labeled Stein as the Cardinals candidate for pinch hitting off the bench.
 He made the Cardinals Opening Day roster that year.
 He made his season debut on April 6 as a pinch hitter, going hitless in one at-bat against the Pittsburgh Pirates.
 His first hit of the season came on April 17, against the Pirates.
-In August, Stein was sent down to the minor leagues and was replaced on the Cardinals major league roster by outfielder Héctor Cruz.
-In the minors, he played with the Triple-A Tulsa Oilers, where he batted .289 with 23 hits, two doubles, and one triple in 21 games played.
+In August, Stein was sent down to the minor leagues, replaced in the majors by outfielder Héctor Cruz.
+In the minors, Stein played with Tulsa, where he batted .289 with 23 hits, two doubles, and one triple in 21 games played.
 While in the majors that season, Stein compiled a .218 batting average with four runs scored, 12 hits, two doubles, and two RBIs in 32 games played.
 On defense with the Cardinals, he played right field, left field, third base, and first base.